 What You'll Learn

-In this professional graduate certificate, you will take a biosocial approach to understanding human health, healthcare, and public health systems.
+In this Health and Society Graduate Certificate, you will take a biosocial approach to understanding human health, healthcare, and public health systems.
 You will examine biological, social, psychological, and philosophical aspects of disease, pandemics, and medical care.
 Additionally, you will explore ways to address systemic inequities and improve policy and business practices.

 Certificate Courses